Triangle Summer Movie Deals for Families

 • 1st Wednesday Flicks

-It is date night at the Halle!
+1st Wednesday Flicks.
 Bring your date, your teenager or your friends for a free movie just for teenagers and adults.
-Movies are free and open to the public.
-Call (919)249-1120 for the movie title.
+Call 919-249-1120 for the movie title or visit Halle Center's website.
+2015 Dates: May 6, June 3, July 1 and Aug.
+5.

 • Free Morning Movies

-Free, kid friendly movie screened at 10 a.m. every first and third Tuesday in May and June at the Halle Cultural Arts Center.
+Free, kid friendly movie screened at 10 a.m. on May 5 and 19.
 Most films will be animated.
 Attendees may bring their own snacks.
 Call 919-249-1120 for the movie title of the week.
+More information online

 • Free Outdoor Concert & Movie Series at the Nature Park Amphitheatre (2600 Evans Road)

-The 2014 Summer Movie Express runs for nine weeks with select titles playing on Tuesdays and Wednesdays throughout the summer starting at 10 a.m.
-Admission is $1 and a portion of the proceeds go to the Will Rogers Institute, which supports fitness and medial research pertaining to cardiopulmonary diseases.
+This series runs for nine weeks with select titles playing on Tuesdays and Wednesdays throughout the summer starting at 10 a.m.
+Admission is $1 and a portion of the proceeds go to the Will Rogers Institute, which supports fitness and medical research pertaining to cardiopulmonary diseases.
 Regal Beaver Creek Stadium 12 is participating and showings begin June 17.
 View the online schedule for weekly shows.

 • Movie Night in the Grove

-The Town of Benson offers a movie night on the 1st and 3rd Friday of every month.
-Movies will be held outdoors at the Downtown Singing Grove and will begin at sunset, free of charge.
-Visit Benson's Events page for more information.
+The Town of Benson offers a free movie night on the first and third Friday of every month.
+Movies are held outdoors at the Downtown Singing Grove and begin at sunset, free of charge.
+Visit Benson's Events or Calendar page for more information or call 919-894-5117.

 • Free Friday Night Flicks

-A family movie will be shown at the Century Center on Friday, May 30, free of charge.
-Disney's Frozen (rated PG) will play at 7:00 p.m.
-Doors open at 6:30- come enjoy the Princess Photo Booth, snowball games, crafts, and giveaways!
-Families can bring blankets and picnics.
+A family movie will be shown at the Century Center on Friday, May 22, free of charge.
+Disney's Toy Story 3 will play at 7:00 p.m.
+Doors open at 6:30.
 Children under 12 must have a parent or guardian present to be admitted.
 All ages are admitted; no registration is required.
 Contact Carrboro's Recreation & Parks Department at 919-918-7364 for more information.

 • Movies by Moonlight

-Outdoor movies at the Koka Booth Amphitheatre on select Thursdays, Fridays and Saturdays from May 16 until Aug.
-23. These events are free for children 12 and under and $3 for general admission.
+Outdoor movies at the Koka Booth Amphitheatre are shown on select Thursdays, Fridays and Saturdays until Aug.
+21. These events are free for children 12 and younger and $5 for general admission.
 Families are encouraged to bring picnics as well as blankets or chairs.
-PG rated movies will attract families of all kinds while movies for more mature audiences offer the opportunity for date night on a budget.
-Movie starts at dusk (approximately 8:30 p.m.) and the gates open at 7 p.m.
-A portion of the profits will benefit WakeMed Children's Hospital.
+PG-rated movies will attract families of all kinds while movies for more mature audiences offer the opportunity for date night on a budget.
+Movies start at dusk (approximately 8:30 p.m.) and the gates open at 7 p.m.
+A portion of the profits benefit WakeMed Children's Hospital.
+Purchase tickets at the amphitheater box office.
 Tickets can be bought at the Amphitheater Box Office at the event.
 For movies titles, ratings and dates, see Booth Amphitheatre's webpage.

 • The Cary Theater

-The Cary Downtown Theater offers independent, documentary, and classic films.
+TThe Cary Downtown Theater offers independent, documentary, and classic films.
 Films are shown Thursday nights at 7 p.m. and 9:30 p.m., Sundays at 2 p.m., and every other Friday at 7 and 9:30 p.m.
-All movie tickets are $5; see the website for showings and ratings.
+All movie tickets are $5.
+See the website for showings and ratings.

 • Summer Kids Series

-PG movies shown every Tuesday and Wednesday from June 17 to Aug.
-6 at the Lumina Theatre for $2.50 (season passes for 8 movies are $10).
-There is a $2.50 popcorn and drink special.
-Doors open at 9:30 a.m., shows begin at 10 a.m.
-Parents and chaperones free but must be accompanied by children.
-Movies feature Despicable Me 2, Turbo, Free Birds, Cloudy With a Chance of Meatballs 2, and others.
-Call 919-932-9000 or visit Lumina's website.
+PG-rated movies are shown every Tuesday and Wednesday from June 16 to Aug.
+5 at the Lumina Theatre for $2.50 (season passes for eight movies cost $10).
+The doors open at 9:30 a.m. and shows begin at 10 a.m.
+Parents and chaperones get in free but must be accompanied by children.
+Movies feature Dr. Seuss' "The Lorax," "Box Trolls," "How to Train Your Dragon" and others.
+Call 919-932-9000 or visit Lumina's website for more information.

 • Varsity Theater